9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 Its lens mount and body are made of metal, and it feels pretty solid while not weighing too much; to me, it turns nice and smoothly without sticking, which is helpful for video work.

-The focus ring and the fund are made of plastic, though.
 It also turns smoothly, that it’s an electronic focus by wire system when shooting in manual focus mode.

 It’s not the most responsive, but it works; the autofocus motor on the camera works silently but for a little slow, and it’s not always sure of itself.